AWegnerGitHub/awegnergithub.github.io-content/2016_11_06_third-times-the-charm.md

 close on that second run.
 Now, a year later, and a year more experienced, I'm going to try again.
 This post will document my progress through the election cycle.

 *Spoiler Alert*: I didn't win.
-The rest of this post details my thoughts as the election occured though.
+The rest of this post details my thoughts as the election occurred though.

 ## Nomination Phase